Ambient-Impact/drupal-ambientimpact-base/readme.md

   * Requires Drupal 10.

+  * Removed `.nvmrc` file as Node.js is stable enough nowadays to no longer warrant this.

   * Major rework of stylesheets:

     * They now use [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to configure various values rather than Sass variables.